 Modelling these rules in your own behaviour shows that you mean what you say.

 If you need to talk to your child about some rude behaviour, staying calm and picking your moment will help the conversation go better.
 It can also help if you focus on your child’s behaviour.
 Instead of saying, ‘You’re rude’, you could try saying something like, ‘I feel hurt when you speak like that to me’.

 Common concerns about pre-teen behaviour

 Sibling fighting can be stressful, but it’s normal.
 And as long as it doesn’t get physical, it helps children learn important life skills, like how to sort out problems, deal with different opinions and treat others with respect.

 When you coach your children in sorting out their conflicts, you help them develop these skills.
 You can also motivate them to resolve fights themselves.
 For example, if they’re fighting over the computer, you could take away their access to it until they can work out a solution together.

 Peer influence is when you do something you wouldn’t otherwise do because you want to feel accepted and valued by others.
-It isn’t just doing something against your will, and can actually be positive.
+It isn’t just doing something against your will, and it can actually be positive.
 Sometimes it might involve following scenes, trends and fashions to feel part of a social group – this is normal for older children and teenagers.